Helen Chadwick: Early life and education

 Helen Chadwick was born on 18 May 1953 in Croydon, England.
 Her mother, who was Greek, met her father, who was from East London, in Athens, Greece during the Second World War, when he was serving in the British Forces there.
 When he was demobilised and returned to Britain, they continued corresponding, and Chadwick's mother eventually relocated to Britain and they got married.
 They moved to live in Croydon in 1946, where Chadwick was born.
 After Chadwick left Croydon High School, she embarked on a Fine Art Foundation course at Croydon College, then went on to study at Brighton Polytechnic (1973–76).
 She recalled, "Traditional media were never dynamic enough… right from early on in art school, I wanted to use the body to create a set of inter-relationships with the audience".
 Her degree show Domestic Sanitation (1976) consisted of her and three other women, 'wearing' latex costumes painted directly on to the skin, engaging in a satirical feminist round of cleaning and grooming.
 In 1976, Chadwick moved to Hackney and enrolled in a Masters course at Chelsea College of Art (1976–77).
-In 1977, she and two dozen other artists moved into Beck Road, Hackney, a double strip of Victorian terraces that was earmarked for demolition.
+For her MA degree she created In the Kitchen (1977) in which she and three other female performers dressed in costumes that Chadwick had made by covering metal frameworks in PVC.
+The costumes represented gendered kitchen appliances, such as an oven in which the cooking rings resemble a breastplate.
+Also that year, she and two dozen other artists moved into Beck Road, Hackney, a double strip of Victorian terraces that was earmarked for demolition.
 After squatting for two years they persuaded the Inner London Education Authority to rent out, rather than demolish, the houses.
 Beck Road became a hive of home studios whose residents included Maureen Paley, Ray Walker and Genesis P-Orridge.